How to decorate a Christmas tree

-Artificial trees which have been squashed in a box for 12 months, real trees in netting, and new V V Rouleaux Trees, all need fluffing.
+Artificial trees which have been squashed in a box for 12 months, and real trees in netting, so they need a bit fluffing.
 Spend a while pulling out every individual branch of your tree so that it gets that lovely full look.
 Once that's done, check your fairy lights are working and weave them around every major branch from top to bottom leaving about six inches between the loops.

 3. Choose some gorgeous decorations

 Now for the fun part...
-You might like to have a decorations theme - for example, this year V V Rouleaux has three Christmas themes: Enchanted Forest, Frosty Winter, and Sparkle & Shine.
+You might like to have a decorations theme - for example, this year V V Rouleaux has three Christmas themes: Shimmer & Glimmer, Evergreen & Berry, and Dreamy Woodland.
 Or perhaps you'd like to choose a colour scheme?
 It's these personal choices and finding decorations you're head-over-heels for which will make your Christmas tree truly special.
 Annabel recommends using a variety of shapes and sizes spread evenly from the centre of the tree outwards.
-And if you find a bauble or decoration that you like, buy them in multiples of three-five to give your tree balance.
+And if you find a bauble or decoration that you like, buy them in multiples of four-eight to give your tree balance.

 So there you have it!
 That's how to perfect Christmas tree decorating.
 The inspiration board below has a selection of gorgeous Christmas tree decorations from our range which we're sure you'll love.
 Let us know your thoughts and Christmas tree tips in the comments box.